 The Separation Barrier, with some possible exceptions, runs along the path that provides the necessary security against terrorism that Israel requires.
 Thus it is the current route of the Separation Barrier, not the 1967 lines, that is the most viable basis for negotiations.
 There are opportunities for that path to be altered during negotiations and some Israeli settlements may end up on the Palestinian side following such negotiations.

-It is certainly the case that new settlements and outposts constructed on the Palestinian side of the barrier create new impediments to making any solution work for the Israelis, because it increases the cost of what would have to be yielded in a final status agreement.
+It is certainly the case that new settlements and outposts constructed on the Palestinian side of the barrier create new impediments to making any solution work for the Israelis, because it increases the cost of what would have to be yielded in a final status agreement, but those in existing Israeli settlements that would reasonably remain part of Israel, do not.

 Moreover, the concept of “territorial swaps” would involve trading one piece of land for another.
 Would the Palestinians really consider land near Gaza or abutting the southern West Bank as equivalent to neighborhoods around Jerusalem or in the Galilee?
 Of course not.
+Add in the problem that I noted above that the political entity in the North wouldn’t want to add land to the political entity in Gaza or the political entity in the South and this doesn’t even work within the Palestinian political dynamic in 2021.
 The presentation of this concept as a simple basis for negotiations is then flawed.

 Reasonable alternatives to the Right of Return include restitution, but any financial settlement for properties would likely be far less than actual value today and would certainly not be preferable in many cases to ownership of the land.
 By way of comparison, Holocaust survivors have received millions of dollars in restitution for losses which at the time of the restitution agreement were worth well into the tens, if not hundreds, of billions of dollars.